C0DIC/Light-Write/README.md

 4. Command Line
       4.1 Watch "Using Of Command Line and Hot Keys"

+# Creating App Directory

+You can create "LWFiles" directory by Ctrl+Shift+A, if you want to

 # Using Of Command Line and Hot Keys